In January 2021, the Sri Lankan Government declared officially that the country was hit by the worst economic crisis in its 73 year history.

 The policy led to a massive drop in agricultural output by about 50%.
 The food shortages further deteriorated the situation at hand.
 The tea industry was the hardest hit as a result.
 The government was forced to import food as a result.

 The situation was further aggravated by the falling national currency exchange rate, inflation rising as result of high food prices, and pandemic restrictions in tourism which further decreased the country’s income.

 The severe shortage of food forced the government to introduce peacetime rationing of goods.

 In November 2021, Sri Lanka was forced to abandon its policy to become the world’s first organic farming nation, leading to continuous food price rise and weeks of unrest and protests against it.

 How has this crisis affected Indo-Sri Lankan Relations?

-The current economic crisis has given a new life to the Indian-Sri Lanka relationship which was under strain over the ensuing decades, a fact taken advantage of by China who figured top in Sri Lanka’s foreign policy priorities.
+The current economic crisis has given a new life to the Indian-Sri Lanka relationship which was under strain over the ensuing decades, a fact taken advantage of by China who figured top of Sri Lanka’s foreign policy priorities.

 - Sri Lanka sought both China’s and India’s help in this crisis.
 In this context, India has proven more reliable than China.

-- India has taken advantage of this opportunity to improve its economic presence in the country, a counter balance to the increasing Chinese presence in the Indian ocean
+- India has taken advantage of this opportunity to improve its economic presence in the country, a counterbalance to the increasing Chinese presence in the Indian Ocean

 - The line of credit extended by India ($400 million in China and $1 billion in March) can lead to India possibly becoming the top source of imports for Sri Lanka.